First steps toward establishing a

 - Doubt: to accept the possibility that one or more of their current beliefs is incorrect,

-- Abandon their current beliefs and biases as necessary, and
+- Abandon their current beliefs and biases if they are found to be invalid, and

 - Earnestly seek the truth about sexual orientation and gender identity, wherever it lies.

 From past experience, we doubt that many people would be willing to commit to such a rigorous undertaking.
-Still, we believe that this dialogue could demonstrate the potential of facebook and of the Internet itself to impact the culture in positive directions
+Still, we believe that this dialogue could demonstrate the potential of Facebook and of the Internet itself to speed up social change and impact the culture in positive directions.

 Initial steps towards dialogue: